richfaces/richfaces-sandbox/hot-deployment/README.md

 [http://localhost:8080/hot-demo/](http://localhost:8080/hot-demo/)

+You should see following output on the page:

+    Hot Component
+    Content: some complex renderer logic content
+    Title: some title

+That's the output from our sample component!

 Everything is now prepared for using quick turnaround.

-Let's try do modifications to the project in order to
+Let's try do modifications to the project in order to employ CDK!

 Trying Quick Turnaround
 -----------------------

-Let's modify some CDK resources from `hot-demo` to start the CDK generator and then use JRebel to hot-reload resources.
+Let's modify some CDK resources from `hot-ui` to start the CDK generator and then use JRebel to hot-reload resources.

 ### Trying hot generation & deployment

 #### Modifying renderer base

-1. Open `HotComponentRenderer` class in the `hot-ui` project
+1. Open `HotComponentRendererBase` class in the `hot-ui` project
 2. Change return value of `generateContent()` method
-3. Hit save button
+3. Save the file

 The CDK Generator is now fired and you should see following output in  the Console view in Eclipse: